-Don’t tell me the moon is shining; show me the glint of light on broken glass.Anton Chekhov, quote available here.
+Don’t tell me the moon is shining; show me the glint of light on broken glass.Anton Chekhov, quoted here.

-An image like the broken glass glinting in moonlight in Chekhov’s example helps clarity because it:
+An image like the broken glass glinting under moonlight in Chekhov’s example helps clarity because it:

 - Shares specific, detailed information that is easy to picture and understand